Marguerite Monnot: Irma La Douce and beyond

-In 1959 Edith Piaf recorded Milord, which became a major international hit and one of Monnot's biggest success.
+In 1959, Edith Piaf recorded Milord, which became an international hit.

-As many of Piaf's biographers tell it, the friendship between the singer and Monnot suffered a serious setback, if not a death blow, after Piaf met the composer Charles Dumont in the late 1950s.
-Dumont composed what was to be one of Piaf's greatest signature tunes, "Je ne regrette rien", whereupon Piaf took 11 of Monnot's songs out of her repertoire for her upcoming performance at the Olympia to make room for more Dumont songs.
+As many of Piaf's biographers wrote, the friendship between the singer and Monnot 'suffered a serious setback' after Piaf met the composer Charles Dumont in the late 1950s.
+Dumont composed Piaf's significant signature tune, "Je ne regrette rien", whereupon Piaf took 11 of Monnot's songs out of her repertoire for her upcoming performance at the Olympia to make room for more Dumont songs.